-There’s lots going on in and around the city for the whole family to enjoy this Easter.
-Enjoy fun-filled events and family activities from Easter egg hunts to day trips, chocolate making to walking trails or get outdoors and enjoy the Easter sunshine!
+There’s lots going on in and around the city over the Easter break!
+Enjoy fun-filled family activities from Easter egg hunts to train rides, chocolate making to walking trails, or get outdoors and enjoy the Easter sunshine!

 Easter Events